natemc/qiss-clj/README.md

 * .
 * dict op dict
 * xasc & xdesc
-* treat strings like vectors: indexing, join, take, drop, ...
 * nulls: will nil do?
+* update, delete, and insert
 * reshape (take a box) form of the # operator
 * partial function application
 * 3- and 4-arg versions of @ andf .
 * generic list literal with holes is a list constructor
 * get rid of :pass-global-env
-* vs and sv
-* casting and parsing with $
 * if special form
 * stacked adverbs e.g. ,//(1 2 3;(4 5 6;7 8 9)) => [1 2 3 4 5 6 7 8 9]
 * better console output
 * vector conditional form of ?